menome/neo4jOnDemandBot/README.md

 ```
 payload = {a : "foo", b = "bar"}
 ```
 Runs the query specified with queryId.
 A query might have built in queryParams.
-They can be over written by proving a payload in the body of the request as a Json object.
+They can be over written by providing a payload in the body of the request as a Json object.

 It will error if query parameters are required but not specified.